Niels862/ode-backend/documentation.md

 				CAB4:Op-amp1 for CAB 2, 3
 				IO3/IO4:1 for CAB 4
 ```

+The switch can also be synchronized on a clock.
+One of two clocks selected for a CAB can be chosen.
+"01 YX" uses Clock A, while "02 YX" uses Clock B. Here, the switch is connected to X in phase 1 and to Y in phase 2.

 As an example, the switch `01 13` is connected to Op-amp 1 in phase 1 and to ground on phase 2.